 User device performance is strongly limited by thermal and battery constraints, despite the impressive growth in mobile compute performance.
 Edge compute, in the form of fog- and cloud-computing, virtualised infrastructure, offers an impressively scalable and flexible platform for off-loading processing, provided such processing scales in a parallel form.
 We need new APIs, replacing the venerable Berkeley Sockets, to address edge compute limitations, and user-space and kernel bypass networking protocols are increasingly needed to match application performance to the performance of the network.
-There are challenges in supporting the range of applications and protocols: more flexible APIs are needed, to align with application uses of the network, to support the increasing range of transport services (security, reliability, timeliness, quality of service, quality of experience, application intents, offload) needed by modern applications, and to support innovation by democratising network applications in this space.
+There are challenges in supporting the range of applications and protocols: more flexible APIs are needed, to align with application uses of the network, to support the increasing range of transport services (security, reliability, timeliness, quality of service, quality of experience, application intents, offload) needed by modern applications, and to support innovation by democratising network application development - excessive specialist knowledge is required to develop effective applications in this space.